Criminal Justice Reform · England & Wales

 Our position

 Five recommendations including exempting digitally-evidenced cases from jury trial removal until mandatory forensic standards are in place.
-Justice Committee submission made 11 March 2026 (ref YAG640344).
-A second written evidence window is open via the Public Bill Committee until 28 April 2026.
+Justice Committee submission published 17 March 2026 (ref YAG640344) — read it on parliament.uk.
+Public Bill Committee submission made 8 April 2026, circulated to all committee members.

 Home Office · Independent Review